aquaticone/swap-files/README.md

-# swap-token-id
+# swap-files

-Tool for swapping tokenIds during NFT collection finalization.
-Used when reserving specific tokens for marketing purposes.
+Tool for swapping the filenames of two files.

 ## Usage

-1. `yarn swap "../path/to/file/1.png" "../path/to/file/2.png"`
+1. `yarn swap ../path/to/file/1.png ../path/to/file/2.png`